zephyrproject-rtos/zephyr/tests/kernel/test_early_sleep/README.txt

-Test fiber_sleep() call during the system initialization Test task_sleep() call during the system initialization Test task_sleep() call on a running system
+Test fiber_sleep() call during the system initialization Test task_sleep() call during the system initialization
+- At SECONDARY level
+- At NANOKERNEL level
+- At MICROKERNEL level
+- At APPLICATION level
+Test task_sleep() call on a running system
 Test fiber_sleep() call on a running system
 ===================================================================
 PASS - RegressionTask.
 ===================================================================
 PROJECT EXECUTION SUCCESSFUL